 One great strength of Trusts is that they are unregulated and private.
-These are four types of trusts you can build on our website:
+Even after 500 years we are coming up with new and exciting ways to use them.
+For example, these are four types of trusts you can build on our website:

 Sometimes, in the heat of the moment, you forget to sign a Declaration of Trust BEFORE You Buy.
 While your trustee proceeds to buy the asset for you, there is no deed yet to document that trust relationship.
 Trust relationships exist whether they are in writing or not.
 They are just a lot easier to prove if everything is in writing.

 Whether there is a deed or not the trustee still ‘owns’ the asset merely as a trustee for another person being the beneficiary.